 The HROD Admissions Committee requires the following materials:

-- Complete the online application to the School of Interdisciplinary and Graduate Studies.
+- Complete the online application to the Graduate School.

 - Transcripts of all undergraduate and graduate work.
 Unconditional admission requires a minimum cumulative grade point average (GPA) of 3.0 for all coursework taken AND a minimum GPA of 2.75 for coursework at the undergraduate degree-granting institution.